This post was most recently updated on June 20, 2023

 There are many different types of reputation crises that a business or organization can face, from something as minute as a social media post gone awry, or as significant as a terrorist attack.
 A common example in today’s age is the COVID-19 pandemic, which has affected organizations financially.

-Part 2: Why Crisis Management Crucial for Business Reputation?
+Why is Crisis Management Crucial for Business Reputation?

 Crisis communication can either help or hurt a business depending on how they respond to an event.
 Saying anything is better than saying nothing at all, but saying the wrong thing can be detrimental to business.
 Having a crisis management response strategy in place will help your organization be prepared, and manage the situation.